Textualize/textual/docs/guide/layout.md

 The `grid` layout arranges widgets within a grid.
 Widgets can span multiple rows or columns to create more complex layouts.
+The Textual grid layout has very little in common with browser-based CSS Grid.
 The diagram below hints at what can be achieved using `layout: grid`.

 <div class="excalidraw">